ryanwhite04/cits3007.github.io/assets/labs/lab02.md

 [optim-options]: https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html

-The Makefile for this lab already includes these two flags, so running `make build factorial` in your VM is all you need to do to compile the code.
-(All commands from this point on in the lab are intended to be run from the command-line in your VM, unless otherwise specified.)
+The Makefile for this lab already includes these two flags, so running `make factorial` in your VM is all you need to do to compile the code.
+(All commands from this point on in the lab are intended to be run from the command-line in your VM, in the cloned `lab02` directory, unless otherwise specified.)

 ### 1.1.
 Factorial results